rizchelwood/workshop/docs/ch1.md

 The dependencies have already been added to the `package.json`.
 If you'd like to view them, they are all the dependencies that start with `eslint`.

-Create a file named `.eslintrc` and paste the following snippet into the file:
+Create a file named `.eslintrc` in the root folder and paste the following snippet into the file:

 ```
 {